 Doctors use one of two staging systems: the Durie-Salmon Staging System or the newer International Staging System.
 Doctors also use the terms smoldering myeloma or asymptomatic myeloma to describe the disease when its presence is minimal with little evidence of progression.

 Durie-Salmon Staging System

 The Durie-Salmon Staging System calculates the myeloma stage by measuring:

-- Levels of monoclonal immunoglobulin (IG) (M protein) in the blood and urine
+- Amount of the M protein in the blood and urine

 International Staging System